Partly-Adequate/partly-adequate-mapvote/README.md

 Only maps containing all letters from the searchterm in the correct order in their name will be shown.
 With searchterm "ac" and mapname "abc" the map will be shown even though the letters are not adjacent.

+## RTV
+When enabled, players can use a the command "ttt_pam_rtv" to start a vote without needing admin permissions.
+Once enough players ran this commands a vote starts.

+## QOL
+You can use the command "ttt_pam_toggle_menu" to close / reopen the pam menu in case you closed it or want to change your vote.

 # Configuration
 ## Main Config
 The Configuration file for this addon is located in the "pam" folder in the data folder and looks like this: